 Tortillas are something that plenty of us know about when we switch over to low carb.
-There’s a lot of options for low-carb tortillas in the store, but they’re generally packed full of gluten and may want to be avoided.
-If you’re the type to make everything at home, you’re in luck!
-Give a try to these flax tortillas, or even these psyllium husk tortillas.
-You won’t be disappointed!
+There’s a lot of options for low-carb tortillas in the store, but they’re generally packed full of gluten and other potentially harmful ingredients.
+We recommend sticking with keto-friendly tortilla recipes instead.

 Need more dinner ideas?

-If you’re running short on time or just need some inspiration for your next dinner, we have hundreds of recipes to choose from.
-Make sure to see all the options in our keto dinner recipe section – check back as it’s updated weekly!
+If you’re running short on time or just need some inspiration for your next keto dinner, we have hundreds of recipes to choose from.
+Make sure to see all the options in our keto dinner recipe section – Make sure to visit it regularly as it’s updated weekly!